-An ambitious project to inspire and create common ground for music students in Philadelphia's neighborhoods
+An ambitious project to inspire and create common ground for music students in communities throughout the United States

 Sample The World program with Mad World, a track for string orchestra.
 All of the percussive noises in this piece are generated on string instruments and through stomping and clapping.

 We are extremely proud to partner with Play On, Philly! for this unique project.
 From the moment we sat down with POP CEO Stanford Thompson and Artistic Director Kathleen Krull, we realized that something special was in the works.
 POP has seen a meteoric rise in the arts culture of Philadelphia, making a first-class arts education available to children in troubled and underserved neighbordhoods at no cost to them.
 Thanks to their research into the communities in greatest need, their talented and dedicated faculty, and their vision for a better Philadelphia we are able to reach the schools that need this music the most.
 Our partnership includes sharing Ranaan's experience performing over 800 outreaches with POP's faculty of Teaching Artists, working with the gifted and incredible students of POP (who will perform these works in concert), and Ranaan's prolonged involvement in the communities of Philadelphia.
 We are thrilled to work with such an important organization as our Community Partner.

 James Falconi presented us with a challenge - 10 days to write a grant proposal and find a way to partner with an organization in the community to make this project come alive!
 We were able to condense our beautiful vision into a concrete plan to change the world - to make it the world we all deserve!
 We are very grateful for their support and counsel in making this project a reality.